 Hostels are on tongues.
-First months of a new year brought the sum up of the previous one and the predictions for the future trends.
+First months of a new year brought the sum up of the previous one and the predictions for future trends.
 If we will take a closer look at the hospitality industry we will see what trends exactly are on the spotlight.

 Hostels inspire huh?

 15th Hostelworld Conference was held in Dublin at the end of January.
-Although conference itself was mostly focused on the travel industry overall on which there weren’t too many discoveries if you follow the industry by yourself.
+Although the conference itself was mostly focused on the travel industry overall on which there weren’t too many discoveries if you follow the industry by yourself.

 What was the most inspiring was to see that actually the words „hostel community” and „hostel generation” became real and viral.
 More than 100 hostel owners, managers and hostel-related people have gathered in one place, to network, have fun and to talk.

 There wasn’t too many information to take for your business from the panel talks but that’s not what matters the most.
-What you could see were people who have ideas, vision and really do believe in the idea of the hostel.
+What you could see where people who have ideas, vision and really do believe in the idea of the hostel.

 Hostelworld introducing what have done during the past year with its image and how they worked to change the perception of the word „hostel” wasn’t bad either.